Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Romania trip planning can feel like a monumental undertaking.
 The sprawling country is home to spectacular destinations – from buzzing cities to mountain towns to picturesque castles.
-Our Romania Itinerary allows travelers to experience a little bit of it all.
+Our Romania Itinerary allows travelers to experience all of it!

-In our trip plan for the best way to spend 7 days in Romania, we share a day-by-day outline featuring the top things to do in Romania in a week.
+In our proposal for the best way to spend 7 days in Romania, we share a day-by-day outline featuring the top things to do in Romania in a week.
 With our itinerary, fellow travelers can easily plan their trip to Romania!

 Romania Itinerary: How To Plan a Romania Trip

-In our Best of Romania Itinerary, we highlight a trip plan that includes three of the best Romania places to visit in a week using public transportation.
-With a 1 week in Romania timeframe, it’s the perfect introduction to the diverse country.
+In our Best of Romania Itinerary, we highlight the top Romania places to visit in a week – and we recommend traveling from place to place using public transportation.
+With a 1 Week in Romania Vacation, it’s the perfect introduction to the diverse country.

 Choosing Where To Go in Romania

-If you asked us to choose to just one city as the best city in Romania to visit, we would be hard pressed to give an answer.
-The best places in Romania to visit are vastly different – so choosing where to go comes down to allotted timeframe and personal interests.
+If you asked us to choose just one city as the best in Romania, we would be hard pressed to give an answer.
+The top places in Romania to visit are vastly different – so choosing where to go comes down to allotted timeframe and personal interests.

 The destinations we chose for our Romanian Itinerary are three of the best cities in the country: Bucharest, Brasov and Sibiu.